What is community-led housing?

 There are now around 275 members of Leeds Community Homes – and our Board of Directors consists of up to 12 members (there are currently 10 Board members) who have a wide range of relevant expertise.
-We will seek to recruit more Board members at our next AGM, in September 2018.

 How can I get involved with Leeds Community Homes?